 Decision: As a solo traveler, it made sense for me to choose a tour.
 I opted to do the GeoIceland South Coast Tour, and absolutely loved it.
 The small group size (11 people) was ideal, the guide worked in a stop for a pretty field of flowers, and he was full of random Icelandic knowledge.
 For example, did you know Reykjavik means “smoke bay,” since it always looks like it’s smoky?
 Side note: it is not actually smoky, but it does have a lot of geothermal steam!

-This is probably the hardest part…you could probably make about 1000 separate stops, but that would take a really long time, so I went ahead and picked 8 of my faves for you!
+This is probably the hardest part…you could probably make about 1000 separate stops, but that would take a really long time, so I went ahead and picked some of my faves for you!

 Boat through the Jökulsárlón Glacier Lagoon—I was so sad to miss this, but needed another day in Iceland.
 The glacier lagoon looks like a magical place to boat through the icebergs.
 It’s on my bucket list!

-I hope this guide to the Iceland South Coast Tour was helpful!
+I hope this guide to the Iceland’s South Coast was helpful!
 What other recommendations do you have for visiting Iceland’s South Coast?
 Let me know in the comments.
 And remember, always chase those waterfalls!